dadadcko/dadadcko/README.md

 Also currently working as Junior application developer at Deutsche Telekom IT Solutions Slovakia.

-As a hobby, together with my team we are working on the [Medique](https://devpost.com/software/medique) project, which won [The hackathon 2021](https://the-hackathon-2021.devpost.com/) as best health project.
+As a hobby, together with my team we are occasionally attending hackathon.
+We already won 2 of them, including:
+-  The hackathon 2021 as best health project with our system called [Medique](https://devpost.com/software/medique),
+- The IoT and GameDev KPI Hackathon 2022 as best IoT project with our solution called [ChalujTU](https://devpost.com/software/chalujtu).

 ## 🔧 Technologies & Tools